What are you looking for?

 Contact us

-Find more information on our Contested Wills, Trusts & Estates department page.
-Or if you want to discuss any issues raised in this article contact us today.
+Find more information on our Private Wealth Disputes department page, or if you want to discuss any issues raised in this article contact us today.

 In this case, Caroline Woodhouse, sister of Ian Woodhouse, deceased, has just received a four month prison sentence, suspended for 18 months, after clearing out her brother’s bank accounts and redeeming his insurance policy just days after his funeral.
 Mr Woodhouse had other sisters and it appears, therefore, that his estate ought to have been split between all the siblings.